inspircd/docs/docs/4/breaking-changes.md

 - The lockserv module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_lockserv` to install it.

 - The modenotice module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_modenotice` to install it.

+- The nopartmsg module has been moved to inspircd-contrib.
+In order to upgrade either remove this module from your configuration, run `./modulemanager install m_nopartmsg` to install it, or migrate to [the muteban module](/4/modules/muteban) which now also applies to part messages.

 - The nationalchars module has been removed.
 In order to upgrade you should switch to the codepage module instead.